An Evening with Supernatural's Jim Beaver

 Beaver calls Overnight Sensations "academic in the best sense of the word."
 After a whirlwind weekend of theater for a full house, he stayed to speak at Mill Mountain's Waldron Theater.
 Which is how I got lucky enough to spend an evening with Jim Beaver.

-When I walk into Lucky to sit with our group (a lovely mix of people, including Todd Ristau, Playwright's Lab Director; Neil David Sagebiel, Director of Performance Studies at Auburn University Montgomery; Emma Sperka, actress; Anna Goodwin, Playwright's Lab Assistant Producer; Maura Campbell, playwright; and Joe Gilford, Hollins adjunct faculty and NY screenwriter), I am placed directly across from Jim Beaver.
+When I walk into Lucky to sit with our group (a lovely mix of people, including Todd Ristau, Playwright's Lab Director; Neil David Seibel, Director of Performance Studies at Auburn University Montgomery; Emma Sperka, actress; Anna Goodwin, Playwright's Lab Assistant Producer; Maura Campbell, playwright; and Joe Gilford, Hollins adjunct faculty and NY screenwriter), I am placed directly across from Jim Beaver.
 I'm sure I'm that young student in the first Indiana Jones movie, who blinks lovingly at him with "Love You" across her eyelids.
 But by the end of the evening, we leave not as interviewer and subject, but as friends.

 It sounds cliche, but he's everything a fan hopes he'd be.
 When I first sit down, he's quiet but friendly, and clearly comfortable with the group he's gotten to know over the last few days.
 He orders a Coke and compliments the drink when the rest of us rave about our alcoholic beverages.
 He explains that the small bit of blood in his eye is a subconjunctival hemorrhage, not, as one might assume, Jim-Beaver-turned-demon.
 (Fellow fan girls, you can imagine how I nearly keeled over at the Supernatural reference 3 minutes in.
 The man knows his audience.)